 Mutual respect and tolerance of those with different faiths and beliefs

-Mutual respect and community spirit is at the heart of school ethos.
+Mutual respect and community spirit is at the heart of our school Christian ethos.

 "Pluckley Church of England Primary School provides a safe, caring environment where collaborative work makes learning fun.
 We support each other to achieve, through creative and inspiring learning opportunities, with a focus on memorable experiences both in and out of school.
 This is enhanced by high quality out of school activities allowing us all to make a positive contribution.
 Our school promotes health, happiness and excellence for all, thus enhancing the learning community and contributing towards social wellbeing and an improved economic status.”